Configuring an External System as a Source or Target

 Enable Clean Session

-(Optional) The option to enable an MQTT Clean Session.
-The option is enabled by default.
+(Optional) Enable an MQTT Clean Session when selected.
+This option is selected (enabled) by default.

 For more information about MQTT Clean Sessions, see MQTT Sessions.